7 Responses That Make Your Kids Stop Talking To You

 1. Don’t interrupt.

-After a person interrupts me two or three times, I tend to just stop trying to say whatever it is I was saying.
-Frequent interruptions tend to make you feel that they don’t really care what you are saying.
+After a person interrupts me two or three times, I tend to stop trying to say whatever I am saying.
+Frequent interruptions make you feel they don’t care what you are saying.
 To them, what they have to say is much more important.
-If we frequently interrupt our children when they are sharing something with us, they will get frustrated and eventually quit talking to us.
+If we frequently interrupt our children when they share something with us, they will get frustrated and eventually quit talking to us.

-2. Don’t fail to give them your full attention, or fail to respond to what they are saying.
+2. Don’t fail to give them your full attention or to respond to what they are saying.

 It’s the same way with our kids.